ttadano/alamode/docs/source/anphondir/formalism_anphon.rst

 Delta function
 --------------

-In order to compute the phonon DOSs and the imaginary part of phonon self-energies, it is necessary to evaluate the Brillouin-zone integration containing Dirac's delta function.
+To compute the phonon DOSs and the imaginary part of phonon self-energies, it is necessary to evaluate the Brillouin-zone integration containing Dirac's delta function.
 For that purpose, we provide 3 options through the ``ISMEAR``-tag.